bigpaul97/rouse_simulation/README.md

 MainNUF --- Rouse model simulation with non-uniform friction environment These simulation codes are written for Rouse polymer simulations in 2D.
 To adapt to other dimensions, please see Instruction below.

-The codes are mostly commented and are ready to use given that one puts in the **loop configuration file** and the **save path**
+The codes are mostly commented and are ready to use given that one puts in the **loop configuration file** and the **save path**.
+See Instrctions below.
-Below are some important instructions for adjusting parameters, boundary conditions, and etc.
+Below are some important instructions for adjusting parameters, adaptation for other dimension, input files and etc.

 Instructions:
 -